Cuala Hurlers 1920 – And Our Very First Match Report

 Among its activites could be found not only Football, Hurling & Camogie, but Boxing, Tug of War, Table Tennis, Hiking, First Aid, Cycling, Physical Training, Ballroom Dancing and a Soccer team.
 Also listed were the Comhar Players (Drama, sketches, Variety shows) and a popular weekly “Social” in Dun Laoghaire Town Hall which sometimes included celebrity guests.
 Crowds flocked to see Dublin celebs like crooners Frankie Blowers and Jerry KestellJack Cruise (of Olympia pantomime fame), and tenor Martin Crosbie (brother of Paddy “School-Around-the-Corner” Crosbie).
 Jazz pianist Peggy Dell was a promised attendee.
 Comhar Cualann even had its own Band and seem to offer a wide variety of styles from Ceili to danceband.
 They practiced in the Coastguard Station in Dun Laoghaire.

 Comhar Cualann had no connection with the Bray-based Cor Cualann Musical Society.
-Nor does it seem to have any association with Comhar Chumann Cualann, a parental co-operative that ran Colaiste Cualann in Clarinda Park in the 1960s
+Nor does it seem to have any direct association with Comhar Chumann Cualann, a parental co-operative that ran Colaiste Cualann in Blackrock (boys) and Clarinda Park (Girls) in the 1960s.
+And, despite its primary objective being the promotion of irish culture, we think it’s unlikely to have been linked to the Gaelic League who’s regional organisation was also named Cuala.

 For most of its time its officers were President James De Loughrey (York Rd), Vice President Dermot Supple, Secretary Thomas J. Brady (Rosary Gardens) and Treasurer Oliver Plunkett.
 Others involved at a committee level were Peter Heffernan (Melifont Ave), Charles HeffernanKevin DillonMargaret DavisKathleen FallonPeggy Byrne, nee O’Toole (Irish Dance), Robbie Brennan (Drama), Sean Butler (Director of Sports), L. OwensS.
 ByrnePaddy ByrneJackie LeonardJohn B Ryan (Socials), Andrew J Keely (Rathgar Branch) & Maise Gallagher (Bray Branch)